Thug-Lyfe/Commerce_Cloud_certification/README.md

 ### Data Management Using Business Manager Usage: 24%
 - MARCO - Given a business requirement, modify site search preferences and settings to enable searching for a specified term or product attribute.
+  - Terms: Merchant Tools > Search > Search Driven Redirects, choose what terms go to where.
+  - Merchant Tools > Search > Searchable Attributes, choose which attributes are searchable.
 - Given a business requirement, create and configure a new search refinement and sorting definition that can be used on the storefront.
 - Marco - Given a debugging requirement or code, configure the logging categories and access the logs in Business Manager.
+  - Administration > Operations > Custom Log Settings
+  - https://some-demandware.net/on/demandware.servlet/webdav/Sites/Impex/customLogs , this is where custom logs will be created.
 - Given business requirements, extend the storefront to expose a new attribute on an existing system object type.
 - Given a business need to store custom data, determine if a custom object is needed and create and configure as required.
 - Given a performance issue and data, use relevant tools to inspect code performance and determine and implement solutions (cache configuration, profilers, etc) to improve performance.